Who are you and what do you do?

 Christian stories, principles and values are most meaningful to participants when explored through their own experience and when their community intentionally and explicitly strives for a Christian ethos.

-Catholic theological anthropology and social teaching strengthen the resilience of participants by offering a positive, loving, grounded and transcendent identity in relationship with God and others.
+Catholic theological anthropology, virtues and social teaching strengthen participants by offering a positive, loving, grounded and transcendent identity in relationship with God and others.